spujadas/elk-docker/docs/index.md

 Another example is `max file descriptors [4096] for elasticsearch process is too low, increase to at least [65536]`.
 In this case, the host's limits on open files (as displayed by `ulimit -n`) must be increased (see [File Descriptors](https://www.elastic.co/guide/en/elasticsearch/reference/current/file-descriptors.html) in Elasticsearch documentation); and Docker's `ulimit` settings must be adjusted, either for the container (using [`docker run`'s `--ulimit` option](https://docs.docker.com/engine/reference/commandline/run/#set-ulimits-in-container---ulimit) or [Docker Compose's `ulimits` configuration option](https://docs.docker.com/compose/compose-file/#ulimits)) or globally (e.g. in `/etc/sysconfig/docker`, add `OPTIONS="--default-ulimit nofile=1024:65536"`).

+### Elasticsearch is not starting (4): no errors in log <a name="es-not-starting-timeout"></a>

+If Elasticsearch’s logs are dumped with no apparent error, then it may not have had enough time to start within the default window of 30 seconds.

+In that case, you should set the `ES_CONNECT_RETRY` environment variable (see [Overriding start-up variables](#overriding-variables)) to a larger value to give Elasticsearch enough time to start running.

 ### Elasticsearch is suddenly stopping after having started properly <a name="es-suddenly-stopping"></a>

 With the default image, this is usually due to Elasticsearch running out of memory after the other services are started, and the corresponding process being (silently) killed.